 Get Kids' Clothing That's up to 75% Off

 If the kids need a new wardrobe, consider stocking up for the school year during Back to School sales.
 Last year, The Children's Place took up to 60% off during its sitewide sale, while Walmart knocked up to 75% off kids' clearance clothing.
-Macy's will likely offer free shipping on orders of $75, while Target could have discounts like $10 off kids' clothes orders of $40.
+Macy's will likely offer up to 40% off kids' apparel, shoes, and accessories, while Target could have discounts like $10 off kids' clothes orders of $40.

 Watch for T-shirts to fall to as little as $2 at The Children's Place, and for graphic tees to go for $5 at stores like Target and Macy's.
 Uniform pants and jeans alike could both cost $10 per pair, while dresses, blouses, and polo shirts will likely be $20 or less each.

 Once again, look to Walmart for deep discounts on Back to School essentials.
 Last year, the retailer knocked up to 70% off shoes for the whole family, including kids.
 And check out Crocs for $17 kicks.
 Looking for athletic footwear?
 Last year, Reebok had kids' sneakers that dropped by 50% to $35.

 Find More Back to School Deals Online

 States are reacting differently to the ongoing coronavirus pandemic, with some pausing or rolling back their reopenings.
 Regardless, retailers are likely to offer more online Back to School deals this year, so consumers can shop without having to worry about physical distancing in-store.
 If you can, opt for in-store or curbside pickup instead, and go at less popular times, when fewer people should be shopping.